ayunav/Neverlate/README.md

 # Neverlate

-**Team**: Ayuna Vogel, Charles Kang, Eric Sze.s
+**Team**: Ayuna Vogel, Charles Kang, Eric Sze.

-**Neverlate** is a self-improvement iOS app that helps motivate you to be on time.
+**Neverlate** is a self-improvement iOS app for people who are often late.
 Put money at stake and pick a friend to be your accountability buddy.
 If you’re late, you gotta pay!

 ####How it works